- Xilinx’s demonstration core

 The data logic is even simpler.
 Any time the outgoing combinatorial side is ready, we’ll just quietly copy the incoming value into our buffer.

-However, this doesn’t preserve our
+However, the logic above doesn’t preserve our

-r_data should be zero.
+r_data should be zero whenever

 To implement this low power logic, we’ll need to make certain that